imagej/imagej.github.io/_pages/DHM_Utilities%2FPhase_Unwrapping.md

 If you can find ways to improve our implementation of the algorithm, please let us know.

-To use this algorithm in ImageJ, run the command "Plugins \> DHM \> Phase Unwrapping \> Double Wavelength".
+To use this algorithm in ImageJ, run the command "Plugins &gt; DHM &gt; Phase Unwrapping &gt; Double Wavelength".
 Here is a description of all of the parameters:

 -   Phase Image 1: The first phase image to use.
 -   Wavelength 1: The wavelength of light used to create the first image.
 There are no units on it because the actual value of the wavelength is not important, only the difference between it and the other wavelength is important.
 -   Phase Image 2: The second phase image to use.
 -   Wavelength 2: The wavelength of light used to create the second image.
 -   Pixel Phase Value: The pixel value difference that represents one period in the phase.
 -   Show Intermediate Steps: Whether or not to show all of the steps taken during the process.
 It is mainly used for debug purposes, but it might help when trying to determine what is going on.
 If it is off, only the coarse map and the fine map are shown.

 It is also possible to unwrap a single image or a stack of images programmatically using the DoubleWavelengthOp and DoubleWavelengthStackOp Ops.
 See the documentation for more details on how to do this.